Adversarial Robustness for Unified Multi-Modal Encoders via Efficient Calibration: Related Works

-\textbf{Adversarial Robustness in Vision-Language Models (CLIP):} Adversarial robustness in vision-language models, particularly CLIP~\citep{radford2021learning}, has been widely studied.
+\textbf{Adversarial Robustness in VLMs.} Adversarial robustness in VLMs, particularly CLIP~\citep{radford2021learning}, has been widely studied.
 Despite strong zero-shot performance, CLIP remains highly vulnerable to adversarial perturbations~\citep{mao2023tecoa}.
-To address this, various defenses have been proposed.
-TeCoA~\citep{mao2023tecoa} introduces text-guided contrastive fine-tuning, while Wang et al.~\citep{wang2024pmg} enhance this with pre-trained feature regularization.
-Schlarmann et al.~\citep{schlarmann2024robust} propose RobustCLIP, an unsupervised method that aligns clean and adversarial embeddings without labels.
-Xing et al.~\citep{xing2025clip} explore test-time defenses using CLIP’s own gradients.
-However, these approaches are limited to the image-text setting. \textit{In contrast, our work extends adversarial robustness analysis and defenses to Bind-style models that support six or more sensory modalities.}
+Early work such as TRADES~\citep{zhang2019theoretically} introduced a theoretically principled framework balancing accuracy and robustness through adversarial training.
+FARE, proposed in RobustCLIP~\citep{schlarmann2024robust}, is the first unsupervised adversarial fine-tuning framework for CLIP, aligning clean and adversarial embeddings without labels.
+TeCoA~\citep{mao2023tecoa} adopts text-guided contrastive fine-tuning to enhance multimodal consistency, while LAAT~\citep{li2024language} leverages language-driven anchors for zero-shot adversarial robustness.

-\textbf{Bind-Style Multi-Modal Foundation Models} aim to embed diverse sensory inputs into a shared semantic space~\cite{girdhar2023imagebind,zhu2024languagebind,bagdasaryan2024adversarial,zheng2023deep,zhou2024exact,zhou2024eventbind,zheng2024magic++,zheng2024learning}.
+\textbf{Bind-Style Models} aim to embed diverse sensory inputs into a shared semantic space~\cite{girdhar2023imagebind,zhu2024languagebind,bagdasaryan2024adversarial,zheng2023deep,zhou2024exact,zhou2024eventbind,zheng2024magic++,zheng2024learning}.
 ImageBind~\citep{girdhar2023imagebind} achieves cross-modal alignment using image-paired data.
 LanguageBind~\citep{zhu2024languagebind} aligns all modalities to a frozen text encoder with language annotations, while UniBind~\citep{lyu2024unibind} introduces modality-agnostic alignment centers via large language models.
-While these models show strong zero-shot and retrieval performance, they have only been evaluated under clean conditions.
-Bagdasaryan et al.~\citep{bagdasaryan2024adversarial} identify ImageBind’s vulnerability to cross-modal attacks, but no prior work has explored adversarial robustness for LanguageBind or UniBind. \textit{We provide the first systematic benchmark and adversarial training for Bind-style models, revealing critical vulnerabilities and introducing scalable defenses.}
+Though these models show strong zero-shot and retrieval performance, they have only been evaluated under clean conditions.
+Bagdasaryan et al.~\citep{bagdasaryan2024adversarial} identified ImageBind’s vulnerability to cross-modal attacks, but no prior work has explored adversarial robustness for LanguageBind or UniBind.